gergana-hristanova/university/README.md

-# 🎓 Welcome
+# 🎓 University

-Welcome to **university**, a central hub for all of my university projects, assignments, and explorations.
-This repository is meant to serve as a structured archive of my academic journey, showcasing code, reports, and resources across different courses.
+A central repository for university projects and assignments, serving as an organized archive of academic work with code and resources from different courses.

 ---